 While a Festival the scope and size of TCAF was a natural progression of locally organized events, often in coordination with Toronto comic emporium The Beguiling, it also grew from equal parts agitation and inspiration caused by other large-scale events dealing with the comic book medium.
 While most of shows of this nature are pop-culture events and tend to be insular in nature, we wanted to do something that dealt more specifically with the art form of comics itself, with an emphasis on genre appreciation and open interaction between creators and their community.

 Co-Founder, Festival Director: Christopher Butcher

 Christopher Butcher has worn many hats in the comics industry, on both the creative and administrative sides of the fence.
-He is currently the Manager of The Beguiling, and a freelance writer who blogs daily at http://comics212.net.
+He is currently the Manager of The Beguiling, and a freelance writer who blogs at http://comics212.net.

 Co-Founder: Peter Birkemoe